 - Try to get into the daily routine of the new location as soon as you can.

 Your medications are a critically important part of your trip.
-Follow these key recommendations:
+Follow these key recommendations to stay healthy while traveling abroad:

 - Make sure you have enough.
 Stock up for at least three extra days.
 You never know when some unforeseen situation will keep you from returning home on time.
 Who knew a volcano in Iceland would delay flights in Europe?